ImperialCollegeLondon/phenomedb/docs/source/pipeline_factory.rst

                                             "username": "admin" }
                                )

-    # Create a SavedQuery that will target the data (in this case those individuals under 40)
+    # Create a SavedQuery that will target the data (in this case those individuals under 40).
+    # Note: When importing annotations, a SavedQuery will be created targeting the imported FeatureDataset

     query_factory = QueryFactory(query_name='PipelineTesting IVDr under 40', query_description='test description')
     query_factory.add_filter(model='Project', property='name', operator='eq', value='PipelineTesting')